That was two years ago.

-Is he the guy who won The Players Championship and the PGA Championship at age 23?
+Is he the guy who won The Players Championship and the PGA Championship in only his second year on tour?
 The player who lifted himself from a deep slump and beat Woods in a gutsy showdown at Sawgrass?
 The winner of 14 tournaments?

 Or the Ryder Cup captain of a humiliating loss?

 'There's a feeling I disappeared because I was embarrassed by what happened?'
 Sutton asked.
 'Embarrassment has never driven me off.
 You're not trying if you haven't failed.
 I'm not afraid to fail, and I don't consider that a failure.
 I didn't hit a single drive or a hit a single putt all week.
 At the end of the day, failure is about whether the ball goes in the hole when it comes to golf.

 'I think there's a much bigger picture out here.'